Amertastic/Data-Analysis-Exercises/README.md

 The sixth and final project, "Real Estate Investment Trust Project," involved using the skills learned in the course to analyze and predict the market price of houses based on a dataset containing detailed information about house prices in the region based on a number of property features.
 This project required creating a Jupyter notebook and applying data analysis and modeling techniques to housing price data.
 The learning objectives for this project were to create a Jupyter notebook and apply data analysis and modeling techniques to housing price data.

+### Technologies and Libraries Used

+- Python programming language
+- Jupyter Notebook (JupyterLab)
+- Pandas for data manipulation and analysis
+- NumPy for numerical computing
+- Matplotlib for data visualization
+- Seaborn for statistical data visualization
+- Scikit-learn for machine learning tasks
+- Grid Search for hyperparameter tuning